-It’s also an homage to her own cat Callie, who’s a bit of an Instagram star.
+As well as her own cat Callie, who’s a bit of an Instagram star.

 She also free-handed this beautiful purple pumpkin, inspired by an Alice in Wonderland quote.

-I love this DIY hand-lettered painted pumpkin from ByDawnNicole.com also partly because of the colors.
+I love this DIY hand-lettered painted pumpkin from By Dawn Nicole also partly because of the colors.
 I love all things gold and pairing it with black makes it very chic.
 I also love that this is so simple to do yourself.

-I’m a big fan of chevron patterns so I love this chevron pumpkin from FeelingLovesome.blogpost.com.
+I’m a big fan of chevron patterns so I love this chevron pumpkin from Feeling Lovesome.
 And as she mentions in her post, there are so many color options you could use for this, matching any color theme you have in mind.

 You could also ditch the patterns altogether and go for Halloween or fall inspired words or a simple monogram.
 I love these ideas from Jane.com.
 The website was selling these personalized vinyl decals, but you could easily freehand these or use stencils.

 And the creativity doesn’t have to stop at the painting.
-Check out this super cool hand painted pumpkin topiary from LucyDesignsOnline.com.
+Check out this super cool hand painted pumpkin topiary from Lucy Designs Online.

-I couldn’t freehand paint a pretty design to save my life, but I could glue on some pretty fabric like this fabric pumpkin from PlaidOnline.com.
+I couldn’t freehand paint a pretty design to save my life, but I could glue on some pretty fabric like this fabric pumpkin from Plaid Online.
 Just use some beautiful fabric to fit your decor and Mod Podge to apply it.